ChrisnNg/tweeter/README.md

   <li>Hovering over a 'tweet' will focus the 'tweet' and reveal the 'handle' and likes/retweet/report flags</li>
   <li>Secure:</li>
   <ol>
-    <li>tweets are locked to text only and scripts that try to empty out the database and the like, will be outputed backout as plain-text.</li>
+    <li>Tweets are prevent scripting.
+Scripts that try to empty out the database and the like, will be outputed as plain-text.</li>
   </ol>
   <li>MediaQuery:</li>
   <ol>